karanewell/BellaBeatCaseStudy/README.md

 1. What are some trends in smart device usage?
 2. How could these trends apply to BellaBeat customers?
 3. How could these trends help influence BellaBeat's marketing strategy?
+### Deliverables
+A clear summary of the business task
+A description of all data sources used
+Documentation of any cleaning or manipulation of data A summary of analysis
+Supporting visualizations and key findings
+High-level content recommendations based on the analysis

 ## PHASE TWO: PREPARE
 *Collect and store data for analysis*